 I’ve heard it said that Pep Guardiola is the Steve Jobs of football.
 Not because his ideas are new or original to the game of soccer, after all, this passing and pressing style of play that he started at Barcelona comes from Dutch master Johan Cruyff, but Guardiola is able to take an idea, a soccer style of play, and make it even better.

 Guardiola know how to combine different aspects of the game of soccer and improve it.
 His teams play faster and with more skill and flair than perhaps any teams in the world.
 It's no surprise that City are on a winning streak in the EPL.
-And no surprse that City are the team to pick if you're doing any premier league betting
+And no surprse that City are the team to pick to win the EPL title.

 What’s more, he makes players better, makes little adjustments to their game and helps them grow into even better players.
 See how Raheem Sterling and David Silva have now become stars in the English Premier league playing for Manchester City.
 While they were always good players they have become great at City.
 Sterling is the leading goal scorer for City with 11.
 Silva leads the team in assits with 8.